temporalio/documentation/docs-src/cloud/configuration.md

   - settings
 ---

-Temporal Cloud has many operational features, many of which that support customization.
+Temporal Cloud has many operational features, and many of them can be customized.
 These features fall into the following three main categories:

 - At the Temporal Cloud Account level